MetOffice/simulation-systems/source/Development/planning_your_change.rst

   <https://metoffice.github.io/lfric_core/how_to_contribute/index.html#how-to-contribute-index>`__
 * `PEP 8 (Python) <https://legacy.python.org/dev/peps/pep-0008/>`__

-**Who will SciTech review the change?** This is a useful consideration as not everyone who uses the repository has the knowledge or experience to review every change that is being developed.
-Get in touch with your SciTech reviewer early in the process as they will have valuable insights that can help to shape your change.
+**Who will SciTech Review the change?** This is a useful consideration as not everyone who uses the repository has the knowledge or experience to review every change that is being developed.
+Get in touch with your SciTech Reviewer early in the process as they will have valuable insights that can help to shape your change.